Pishone/Pishone/README.md

 - Hi, I’m @Pishone
-- I’m interested in Nothing.
-Trying to devalop a interest in something.
+- I’m interested in Automation and Scripting.
+Trying to land a Job somewhere in Dev / QA
 - I’m currently learning nothing useful.

 <!---